Xarrax/DWIN_T5UIC1_LCD/README.md

 ### [Enabling Klipper's API socket](https://www.klipper3d.org/API_Server.html)

-Well in this fork of DWIN_T5UIC1_LCD we doesn't need to do much as we wll use the Moonraker API unless your "moonraker.sock" has a custom folder path we won't do any big changes.
+Well in this fork of DWIN_T5UIC1_LCD we doesn't need to do much as we will use the Moonraker API unless your "moonraker.sock" has a custom folder path we won't do any big changes.

 # 1.1 Library requirements